nimblemachines/muforth/README.md

 # Starting points

 [BUILDING](BUILDING) will tell you how to build muforth.
-It’s stupid simple.
+It’s very simple.

 Look in [mu/target/](mu/target) to find a target that interests you.
 There is generally a `mu/target/<target-name>/build.mu4` that loads the cross-build